KY-2000/comfyui-ksampler-tester-loop/README.md

 - Monitor the console output for detailed logging of current selections
 - The `current_combination` output is useful for file naming or logging
 - Each node maintains separate counters, so you can use multiple loop nodes simultaneously
+- Advanced nodes provide better compatibility with custom sampling workflows
+- If standard nodes don't work with your custom samplers, try the Advanced variants

+## Troubleshooting

+### Sampler Compatibility Issues
+- If you're using custom sampler nodes and getting type errors, switch to the Advanced variants
+- The Advanced nodes return actual sampler objects instead of just names
+- Check the console output for warnings about sampler object creation

+### Skip List Not Working
+- Ensure sampler/scheduler names match exactly (case-sensitive)
+- Check console output for warnings about invalid names
+- Use comma separation without extra spaces

 ## Acknowledgments